WKU-SRA-Dev/sra-recruitment-lab/README.md

 ### Bonus Section

 The above tasks are intended to assess your ability to learn unfamiliar topics, particularly in situations where you may have no prior experience in programming.
 The following are additional bonus tasks.
 While they are not the primary criteria for our selection process, excellent works in these tasks can set you apart from your peers in a competitive environment.
+- Set up a `.devcontainer` for this repo.
+You need to provide a base Linux image; Alpine is recommended because it is lightweight.
+Then, help your peers who do not have a Unix system use this devcontainer.
+You need to contribute your config file to the main branch.
+Git conflicts may happen at any time, so you must know how to resolve them and help your peers resolve these conflicts.
+- Helping your peers, whether through group chat or private messages, will always improve your chances of receiving our offer.